Queen-s-COMPSA/Constitution/hiring-packages/README.md

 [here](https://forms.gle/LfQKixPRW93b4rNT6)

-Note: you cannot click the links in the pdf's above unless you download the document.
+Note: you cannot click the links in the pdf's unless you download the document.
 Otherwise, please use the link above, or view the documents in the [source folder](./source/)